INDIA: ITC to open food plant in Punjab

-Savory Snacks in India industry profile provides top-line qualitative and quantitative summary information including: market share, market size (value and volume 2007-2011, and forecast to 2016).
-The ...
+Savory Snacks in India industry profile provides top-line qualitative and quantitative summary information including: market size (value 2009-13, and forecast to 2018).
+The profile also contains descr...

 Oil Crops in Asia-Pacific industry profile provides top-line qualitative and quantitative summary information including: market size (value and volume 2008-12, and forecast to 2017).
 The profile also ...

 Oil Crops in India industry profile provides top-line qualitative and quantitative summary information including: market size (value and volume 2008-12, and forecast to 2017).
 The profile also contain...

 "The Future of the Syrups & Spreads Market in the United Kingdom to 2017: Market Size, Distribution and Brand Share, Key Events and Competitive Landscape" is the result of Canadean’s extensive market ...

 - What Grexit could mean for the food industry

 - just-food's pick: Top trends at Fancy Food Show

 - Focus: Can General Mills improve US retail sales?

 - How Russia's embargo affects domestic firms